wysmith00/Casino-Blackjack/README.md

 7. If you are dealt a Blackjack (Ace and 10) you automatically win and you recieve 1.5% the amount you bet
 8. If both the Dealer and the Players hands equate to the same value, it is a Push (Tie game), and you neither win nor lose your money.
 9. Player then decides if they would like to continue playing.
 Play again?

+MVP: an animated image of "BLACKJACk" when you hit blackjack
+    An image/message telling you if you if its a "win" or "bust" click buttons for "hit", "stay", and "double down" create a "credit" system for winning
+    Sound for Blackjack? (horns/triumphant sounds)
+    background will look to be a blackjack table Possibily may have casino sounds/white noise playing in the background while the game unfolds, to give immersive experience
+    Annimated Pit-boss that tries to throw you out like it's Robert DiNiro in Casino (just kidding) annimate the card deck to look expensive (Venetian-like card deck)